Staying Creative with Jake Martin and Dom Johnson

 Jake and Dom are motivated by simplicity and functionality.
 Their simple yet elevated taste of materials combines with respect for tradition and a sense of sarcasm in their work, which spans from tool making and homeware to furniture design to larger scale interior fitting.

-In 2020 we commissioned them to design and build the interior shop fit of our flagship store on Redchurch Street, and we recently caught up with them on the inspirations and use of materials, as well as their other ongoing projects and plans to work together in the future.
+In 2020 we commissioned the pair to design and build the interior of our flagship store on Redchurch Street, and we recently caught up with them on the inspirations and use of materials, as well as their other ongoing projects and plans to work together in the future.

 Cheers for all your hard work boys, can you talk us through some aspects of the build?